vicvenpet/amino/README.md

 ## amino
 "amino" is my repository of different scripts for Amino Apps, it uses different libraries: k_amino, amino.fix.fix, pymino...

-## Contact
+## contact
-You can contact me at the hello@vicvenpet.xyz
+you can contact me at the hello@vicvenpet.xyz